lailahgrant/C--OOP/README.md

 > Use `struct` keyword
 > Recommendable to use a `class`
 > `struct` organises data by convension
-> All data in a struct is public
+> All data in a struct is public by default

 ```c++
 #include <iostream>